Buying a Massage Chair? Ask yourself these questions first.

-A massage chair is a significant investment in your health and your budget.
+A massage chair is a significant investment in your health and happiness.
 Just as you would test drive a new vehicle before purchasing, you will want to sit in various massage chairs.
 You should see which one feels right for you, size-wise and feature-wise.
 What chair will fit in your home and your budget?

-How to Choose a Massage Chair: Start at Home
+How To Choose a Massage Chair: Start at Home

-In addition to searching for features you know you want and learning about others or comparing brands you’ve heard of from friends or online resources, you can locate showrooms in your area.
+In addition to looking for massage chair features you know you want and learning about others or comparing brands you’ve heard of from friends or online resources, you can locate showrooms in your area.
 Find out which ones carry the brands you’re interested in and how their prices compare.
 Look for special sales events.
 Learn about their delivery services and warranty options beyond what the manufacturer offers.
 All these steps, taken without leaving home, will make you a more savvy massage chair customer.

 As with most everything, massage chair prices can vary depending on where you look.
 So be sure to check retailers in your area and the familiar names online.
 You may see a sales event that brings the desired brand into your budget.
 Of course, you want the best buy in a massage chair.

-On the Trail of Your Chair
+On the Trail of Your Ideal Massage Chair

-Once you’ve decided on a price point you can afford and gathered enough information to feel confident about what to look for and questions to ask, you can begin to familiarize yourself with brands and models that match your budget.
+Once you’ve decided on a price point you can afford and gathered enough information to feel confident about what to look for in a massage chair and what questions to ask, you can begin to familiarize yourself with brands and models that match your budget.
 You can search “massage chairs for sale” in your area to try out a chair that fits your needs.
 If you’re lucky, there may be one or more nearby.
 You’ll find massage chairs for sale in many places and on many platforms.

 A word of caution: The chairs you find may not be the same ones you’ve researched.
 They may be advertised as having many or even all the same features at “a low-low price.”
 If you have a select group of your favorite massage chair brands in mind, it’s in your best interest to avoid a sales pitch aimed at a quick sale.
-Again, a quality massage chair is a significant purchase, and you owe it to yourself—to your health—to make a reasoned decision.
+Again, a quality massage chair is a significant purchase, and you owe it to yourself—to your health and your finances—to make a reasoned decision.

 Lastly, don’t forget your phone.
 Talking with an expert in person or at an online resource is the best way to address your questions about how to choose a massage chair that’s the best purchase for you.

-Try Out a Massage Chair at Home
+Try a Massage Chair at Home

-To be sure you’re getting the right therapeutic product for your needs, it’s best to try out as many of those feature options, brands, and models, as possible.
+To be sure you’re getting the right therapeutic product for your needs, it’s best to try as many of those feature options, brands, and models, as possible.
 The in-store approach is the least complicated but may not be available in your area.
 It is possible, however, to find massage chairs for sale online.

 Also, check with your dealer about restocking and credit card fees.
-Some retailers waive these fees.
-But it’s best to be sure.
+Some retailers waive these fees, but it’s best to be sure.
 If you opt for “white glove” delivery, those charges may not be refundable because that is an additional service.

 When doing your research, remember that the terms of any trial purchase and the fees attached may influence your decision about what, where, and when to buy.
 Of course, be sure to check and double-check the dimensions of your massage chair to make sure that it will fit through any doorway between the delivery truck and the room where it will live.
 Stairs may also present an obstacle, especially if there are turns.
 Your massage chair may weigh hundreds of pounds, and no matter the capability of the crew doing the delivery, if the chair won’t fit, no amount of strength or persuasion will suffice.